Rhacodactylus leachianus: Mating behavior and reproduction

+Vocalization

+R. leachianus have the widest range of vocalizations of any member of the gekkonidae family.
+R. leachianus can make a loud growling noise, and local people call it "the devil in the trees".
+This growling vocalization is speculated to be a warning call is often made in the presence of a predator or a rivaling R. leachianus.
+Clucking is another common vocalization, commonly associated with mate calling, often heard at night.
+A light whistle sound is used to display discomfort, or mild stress.
+Bird-like chirping is seen in the larger mainland localities, which incorporates a heightened stance and a gaping mouth for a threat display, often followed by a lunging motion.

+Coloration and camouflage

+Many lizards exhibit an ability to alter the hue and/or intensity of skin color (chameleons are the extreme example), and New Caledonian Geckos are no exception.
+This phenomenon is facilitated by pigment-containing cells called chromatophores.
+This is a form of camouflage and can help the gecko blend into their environments.
+Various factors may contribute to this change in skin color, including the endocrine system or environmental factors such as variations in sunlight and temperature.

 Folklore

 Some of the indigenous Kanak people of New Caledonia fear Leach's giant gecko.
 This is because of an old superstition which purports that it has the ability to cling to a person's body and pull out that person's soul.

 Conservation status

 Populations of the species R. leachianus have likely been reduced by habitat destruction and degradation.
 This process is still a threat to the species.
 It also faces predation by introduced species such as cats and various rodents.
 It is also poached.
 It can be electrocuted when it travels along power lines.
 This species is protected and it lives in several nature reserves.

 In captivity

 The New Caledonian giant gecko is occasionally kept as a pet.
 Individuals in the pet trade are propagated with captive breeding; wild populations are protected.
 This species may live over 20 years in captivity, with some individuals reaching up to 50 years old.
+Selective breeding for the pet trade has continued to maintain pure locality R. leachianus in captivity, with the addition of locality cross-breeding to create desirable phenotypes, such as dramatic coloration, size, and structure.